 Not to mention, the area boasts an impressive number of sights that could very well be ripped from a fantasy novel.
 The architecture of many of the buildings in the area is a reflection of that.

-With that being said, there are definitely many things to see in Maramures and here are a few locations which, similar to those of Transylvania, will give you a first-hand contact with rural life in Romania.
+With that being said, there are definitely many things to see in Maramures, and here are a few locations which, similar to those of Transylvania, will give you first-hand contact with rural life in Romania.